For those who haven’t read Background: Part I, click to read about my years prior to beginning a full time job.

 At this point, although I had no idea about Financial Independence or the idea of Early Retirement, I was doing a pretty good job following its principles!
 By saving most of my money to pay off student loans, driving an old car and living in a house with 5 other people I graduated with, expenses were low and I was off to a nice start!

-I used the signing bonus I received from my job, as well as savings from the first few months of work to finish paying off the minimal student loans I had remaining.
+I used the signing bonus I received from my job to finish paying off the minimal student loans I had remaining.
 In addition, I needed to pay off a small loan I had taken from my parents to go on a trip out of country right after graduating with my classmates.

 With these goals accomplished I went into auto savings mode using recommendations supplied by my parents.
 I put 10% of my salary into my 401K, and created a budget to follow in which I would put an additional $250/month into a savings account to build up my cash reserves.
 This is something I did, all the up until the summer of 2017.